ThePuzzlemaker/curly/README.md

 # Curly

-Type-safe runtime text formatting for humans.
+Type-safe runtime text formatting for humans (and Rustaceans).

 > ## NOTICE
 >